DZakh-forks/sentio-benchmark/case_2_lbtc_full/README.md

 ## Implementation Details

 The benchmark requires each indexer to:

+1. **Event Processing**:
-1. Listen for `Transfer(address indexed from, address indexed to, uint256 value)` events
+   - Listen for `Transfer(address indexed from, address indexed to, uint256 value)` events
-2. Create a record for each Transfer event
+   - Create a record for each Transfer event

+2. **Balance Tracking**:
-3. Make RPC calls to fetch the current balance of both the sender and receiver
+   - Make RPC calls to fetch the current balance of both the sender and receiver
-4. Create snapshot records with account balances
+   - Create snapshot records with account balances
-5. Update account records with latest balances and timestamps
+   - Update account records with latest balances and timestamps

+3. **Points Calculation**:
+   - Update points in real-time as new transfers occur
+   - Additionally, perform periodic updates using either:
+     - Time-based intervals (e.g., hourly updates)
+     - Block-based intervals (e.g., every N blocks)
+   - Each platform implements its own interval mechanism (see Platform-Specific Implementation Details)

-This benchmark tests the ability of indexers to not only process events but also to make external RPC calls and manage more complex data relationships.
+This benchmark tests the ability of indexers to not only process events but also to make external RPC calls and manage more complex data relationships, including real-time and periodic updates.

 ## Platform-Specific Implementation Details